asanyaga/BuildTest/Code/Distributr.Mobile/Distributr.Mobile/Distributr.Mobile.Core/Documentation/TOOLS.md

 In this section you can find details about various tools that are used during the development process.
 To work with the app you will need to know how to setup Android Emulators and also how to configure your IDE.

+You should read through the [advanced section](http://developer.xamarin.com/guides/android/advanced_topics/) on the Xamarin website to help you understand the build process and configuration options mentioned below.

 ### Android Virtual Device (Emulator) Configuration

 Below is a list of emulator configurations that you can use during development and development testing.
 As well as the emulator, you should run the app on a at least one real device before completing a feature.